BetonQuest/BetonQuest/docs/Participate/Process/Code/Checking-Requirements.md

 ###Fulfil the Contributing Requirements
-Run `mvn verify` before [Submitting Changes](../Submitting-Changes.md) to check if you change meets the project's requirements regarding code style and quality.
+Run `mvn verify` before [Submitting Changes](../Submitting-Changes.md) to check if your change meets the project's requirements regarding code style and quality.
-GitHub Actions(automated code check on GitHub) will also verify these requirements when you open the pull request.
+GitHub Actions (automated code check on GitHub) will also verify these requirements when you open the pull request.

 If any requirements are not met, `mvn verify` will fail with this log message:
 ````